An Accumulative Model for Quantum Theories: Abstract

 \section{Abstract}

-For a general quantum theory that is describable by a path integral formalism, we construct a mathematical model of an accumulation-to-threshold process whose outcomes give predictions that are nearly identical to the given quantum theory.
-The model is neither local nor causal in spacetime, but is both local and causal is in a non-observable path space.
+For a general quantum theory that is describable by a path integral formalism, we propose a physical model that depicts the spacetime universe as a ``slice'' or ``snapshot'' of an accumulative process that occurs within a higher-dimensional space.
+We give a rigorous mathematical characterization of the model, and show that it give predictions that are nearly identical to the given quantum theory.
+The new model is neither local nor causal in spacetime, but is both local and causal in the higher-dimensional space in which spacetime resides.
 The probabilistic nature of the squared wavefunction is a natural consequence of the model.
-We verify the model with simulations, and we discuss possible discrepancies from conventional quantum theory that might be detectable via experiment.
-Finally, we discuss the physical implications of the model.
+We verify the model with simulations, and discuss discrepancies from conventional quantum theory that might be detectable via experiment.
+Finally, we discuss some physical implications of the model.